 No matter where you're headed, if you're traveling with plants you may want to check the state-to-state plant health regulations.
 The National Plant Board has a statewide directory online.

-Just to review, it may not be lawful to drive your plants to your next home and your mover may refuse to ship your plants, so, what can you do?
+Since it may not be lawful to drive your plants to your next home and your mover may refuse to ship your plants, what can you do?

 7 Ideas for Rehoming Your House Plants